mattstratton/conducky/reference/issues/issue-416.md

 - [ ] Add log lines for the RBAC check path to help diagnose access decisions (ensure no sensitive data in logs).

 ### Rollout Strategy
-- Preferred: Direct switch to explicit assignment with a backfill, since tests currently all pass and RBAC is unified.
+- Clean removal: Switch to explicit assignment (remove org-admin inheritance entirely) with a backfill to preserve current access where intended.
-- Optional safety: Introduce `RBAC_ORG_INHERITS_EVENT` feature flag defaulting to `false`.
-In emergency, set `true` to temporarily restore old behavior.
 - Validate in staging by running the backfill and smoke testing access patterns for Org Admins vs Event Admins.

 ### Risks and Mitigations